kapicorp/kapitan/README.md

 ### Components

 A component is an application that will be deployed to a kubernetes cluster.
-This includes all necessary kubernetes objects (StatefulSet, Services, ConfigMaps) defined in jsonnet.
+This includes all necessary kubernetes objects (StatefulSet, Services, ConfigMaps) defined in jsonnet or kadet.
 It may also include scripts, config files and dynamically generated documentation defined using Jinja templates.

 ### Inventory